stac-extensions/authentication/README.md

 - **Owner**: @jamesfisher-gis

-The Authentication extension to the [STAC](https://github.com/radiantearth/stac-spec) specification provides  a standard set of fields to describe authentication and authrorization schemes, flows, and scopes required to access Assets and Links that align with the [OpenAPI security spec](https://swagger.io/docs/specification/authentication/)
+The Authentication extension to the [STAC](https://github.com/radiantearth/stac-spec) specification provides  a standard set of fields to describe authentication and authorization schemes, flows, and scopes required to access Assets and Links that align with the [OpenAPI security spec](https://swagger.io/docs/specification/authentication/)

 The Authentication extension also includes support for other [authentication schemes](https://github.com/stac-utils/stac-asset#clients) specified in